Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-tactics.md

 Units that focus only on assigned tasks can weaken the overall effort.

 **Action**
-Share information, resources, and support when another unit can create greater advantage.
+Share information, resources, and support when another unit can create a greater advantage.

 **Outcome**
 Separate actions reinforce each other across the force.